 Judges remarks when sentencing

-The Court of Appeal may allow an appeal where it forms the view that the sentencing judge has taken into account irrelevant factors when deciding the appropriate sentence.
-Examples of this include where the judge indicates that he increased sentence because the defendant chose to plead not guilty, or because he chose to elect Crown Court trial.
+The Court of Appeal may allow an appeal where it forms the view that the sentencing Judge has taken into account irrelevant factors when deciding the appropriate sentence.
+Examples of this include where the Judge indicates that they have increased the sentence because the defendant chose to plead not guilty or because he chose to elect Crown Court trial.
 Irrelevant factors such as these might result in a reduction in sentence.

-Where a sentencing judge passes sentence without the assistance of a pre-sentence report where it was appropriate to have done so, an appeal ought to be lodged.
+Where a sentencing judge passes sentence without the assistance of a pre-sentence report where it was appropriate to have ordered such a report, an appeal ought to be lodged.
 Incorrect details about a defendant’s previous antecedent history may also result in a successful appeal.

 Failure to honour a legitimate expectation